sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 Although I have never used the phrases delta team or echo team in describing my work experience, by coincidence I do have work experience writing quick prototypes (which is one of the reasons I like the Julia programming language) and also work experience successfully generalizing a specific software implementation used by several groups each with their own unique extra requirements.

 ## 5.2 File structure
-The data for Improving Scientifc Integrity will be stored in tab-separated ASCII text values, where each logged measurement has its own row in the text file.
+The data for Improving Scientific Integrity will be stored in tab-separated ASCII text values, where each logged measurement has its own row in the text file.
 This simple file format makes importing the data into spreadsheet applications (for custom experimental analysis) simple (i.e., copy and paste).

 To make the text file more compact, it will use numerical indices to reference look up tables of user choices (e.g., food, medication, medical device selections) instead of storing the possibly lengthy descriptions of those choices.